payalord/ZMatrix/docs/USER_GUIDE.md

 ### Multiple monitors

-The animation uses the Windows virtual desktop, including monitors left of or above the primary display.
-If there is a problem, report each monitor's resolution, scaling and relative position.
+The animation spans the Windows virtual desktop, including monitors left of or above the primary display.
+Maximum streams is shared across monitors.
+Modern Explorer uses a separate rendering window for each monitor automatically; no additional setting is needed.
 Mixed-DPI layouts and Explorer behavior can differ between Windows versions.

 ### Missing characters

 Choose a font containing the selected characters or load a suitable character set.
 Ordinary characters and special strings have separate fonts.

+## About and the original author's message

+Open Help > About ZMatrix from Configuration.
+Play original author message starts the recording; the green triangle changes to a square while it plays.
+Press the same button to stop.
+Playback also stops when the dialog closes and never starts automatically when About opens.

 ## Uninstalling